hackclub/hackclub/workshops/geometric_pattern/README.md

 ### Making It Live

 Make sure all of your files are saved.
-Then, head on over to the terminal in C9 by pressing `alt+t` and type the following commands (pressing Enter after each one):
+Then, head on over to the terminal in Cloud9 by pressing `alt+t` and type the following commands (pressing Enter after each one):

-- git add --all
+- `git add --all`
-- git commit -m "Geometric Pattern Workshop"
+- `git commit -m "Geometric Pattern Workshop"`
-- git push
+- `git push`

 Then, enter your GitHub username and password (careful here, as password will not be displayed).

 Congratulations!
-Your pattern is now live on `USERNAME.github.io/geometric_pattern` (replace `USERNAME` with your own GitHub username!)
+Your pattern is now live on `USERNAME.github.io/geometric_pattern/` (replace `USERNAME` with your own GitHub username!)

 ## Part VI: Animate It